 - sea salt and pepper

-- 2 tablespoon balsamic vinegar reduced to a syrup
+- 2 tablespoons balsamic vinegar reduced to a syrup

 Instructions